Air & Dust

 - Hydrogen Peroxide for disinfecting counters after preparing meat.
 I put a spray bottle top in the brown bottle – keep peroxide in the brown bottle it comes in to preserve its action.

-- you can also try using or supplementing with bar soap like Big Block French Kitchen Soap, made by Bee Alchemy of Milwaukee, WI, 3″ x 3
+- Meliora dish soap bar or Big Block French Kitchen Soap, made by Bee Alchemy of Milwaukee, WI

 - Dishcloths – this 100% hemp fabric – 10oz from http://www.OrganicCottonPlus.com works well for making dish cloths.